Tin Hats and Rice

 Price & how to buy

-Please click the Buy this button above to order online and have the book mailed to you.
+To order from Gwulo, please click the Buy this button above to order online and have the book mailed to you.
 Local and international orders welcome.

 Shipping within Hong Kong is free of charge, and shipping to other countries is by airmail.
 You'll be shown the shipping cost during checkout, before you confirm your order.